 An exciting program in science and technology which includes ambitious goals such as:

-- the siting of a new, small modular reactor on the CRL site by 2026;
+- the siting of a new, small modular reactor on the CRL site before 2030;

 - development and demonstration of a suite of targeted alpha therapy compounds (an emerging medical isotope technology) by 2022;